 Worst Professional Networking Mistakes

-Simple methods you can use to create the networking connections that are so crucial in business.
-For some it comes naturally, for the rest of us these suggestions may help.
+The simple mistakes you are making are ruining the networking connections vital to your business.
+For some, creating relationships comes naturally, for the rest of us, these suggestions may help.

 Networking Mistakes You Should Avoid